Alex Bregman Player Props: Astros vs. Rays

 Alex Bregman At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 75th, his on-base percentage ranks 41st, and he is 73rd in the league in slugging.
+- Among qualifying hitters, he ranks 85th in batting average, while his on-base percentage ranks 44th and he is 81st in slugging.

-- In 40.2% of his games this season, Bregman has notched at least one RBI.
-In 16 of those games (15.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- Bregman has had at least one RBI in 39.8% of his games this season (41 of 103), with two or more RBI 16 times (15.5%).
+He has also been responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.